sergane13/Camera-Movement-By-Touch/README.md

 * Features

 ## Description
+Scripts:
-Script: PanPinchCameraMovement.cs
+* PanPinchCameraMovement.cs
+* TapOnGameObject.cs

-Used for the camera movement in 2D space that is attached to any gameObject
+#### Used for the camera movement in 2D space that is attached to any gameObject.
+#### Used for detecting tap on gameObjects with a Collider attached.
+[COLLIDER MUST BE ATTACHED TO GAMEOBJECT]

 ## Parameters